klescosia/klescosia.github.io/content/Data/Data Engineering/data-warehousing-and-business-intelligence.md

 That’s where **data modeling** comes in.
 The **data model** is like a playbook that organizes your basketball team.
 Without it, your players have no way to read the games, break down the plays, learn from past performance, or improve for the next match.

 Skipping the data model is like **trading Luka Dončić to the Lakers** — disastrous and catastrophic.
 You’re setting yourself up for chaos, confusion, and a whole lot of regret.
 (Yes, I’m talking about you, Nico Harrison.)

-# Data Modeling

-## Components of a Data Model

-- **Entities (or tables)** - The “things” you track (like customers, orders, products).
-- **Attributes (or columns)** - Details about those things (like customer name, order date, product price).
-- **Relationships** - How things connect (like which customer placed which order).

-## Data Model Types
-- Conceptual Data Models
-- Logical Data Models
-- Physical Data Models
-## Data Model Techniques
-- Dimensional Modeling
-	- Fact Tables
-	- Dimensions
-- Data Vault Modeling

 ---